EdwardOst/talend_distro/README.md

 Use an S3Fuse or similar mounting tool to save to Cloud Storage.

-Alternatively run this from Dockerfile or from a Docker tool container and save to a Docker Data Conntainer.
+Alternatively run this from Dockerfile or from a Docker tool container and save to a Docker Data Container.